-In 2015 Frame won two national Clarion Awards for her investigation, “Last of the Institutions.”
-The multi-part series exposed how the state of Washington lags behind much of the country in its continued institutionalization of people with developmental disabilities.
-The US Dept. of Justice considers unnecessary segregation of the disabled a civil rights violation under the Americans with Disabilities Act.
-Frame won an Edward R. Murrow Award and an Emmy for “The Human Toll of Hanford’s Dirty Secrets.”
+In 2016, Frame won a National Edward R. Murrow Award, a regional Edward R. Murrow Award, and an Emmy for “The Human Toll of Hanford’s Dirty Secrets.”
 The multi-part investigation exposed a decades-long effort by the United States government and its contractors to conceal the dangers of chemical vapors faced by workers at the Hanford Nuclear Site in Washington state.
 The series led to Attorney General Bob Ferguson filing suit against the U.S. Dept. of Energy on behalf of Hanford workers for the first time in state history.

 In 2013 Frame also won an Emmy for "Fostering Justice" which revealed Washington state lagged behind the rest of the country in protecting the rights of foster children.
 The reporting led to a new state law requiring - for the first time - legal counsel for some foster children in the state.

 In 2012 IRE selected "Fraud on the Job" as an award finalist.
-The project also won a first place Society of Professional Journalists Award and an Emmy for investigative reporting.
+The project also won a Society of Professional Journalists Award and an Emmy for investigative reporting.
 Also in 2012 Seattle Magazine recognized Susannah and her colleagues in the KING 5 Investigative unit as some of the most influential people of the year in the region.

-In 2010 Frame won the Alfred I. duPont-Columbia University Award for excellence in broadcast journalism for the investigation "Waste on the Water", which exposed millions of tax dollars wasted in the Washington State Ferry system.
+In 2010 Frame won the Alfred I. duPont-Columbia University Award for excellence in broadcast journalism for the investigation "Waste on the Water," which exposed millions of tax dollars wasted in the Washington State Ferry system.
 The duPont Awards are considered the most prestigious broadcast journalism awards and the equivalent of the Pulitzer Prize.
-For "Waste on the Water" Frame also won a National Headliners Award, the National Press Club Consumer Journalism Award, a regional Society of Professional Journalists Award, the national Society of Professional Journalists' Sigma Delta Chi Award for Public Service in Television Journalism, and an Emmy award.
-"Waste on the Water" was also selected as a finalist for the IRE awards.
+For "Waste on the Water" Frame also won a National Headliners Award, the National Press Club Consumer Journalism Award, a regional Society of Professional Journalists Award, the national Society of Professional Journalists' Sigma Delta Chi Award for Public Service in Television Journalism, an Emmy and was selected as a finalist for the IRE awards.

-In 2007 Frame won an Edward R. Murrow award and a Society of Professional Journalists award for "Exposing E-gate."
+In 2007 Frame won a regional Edward R. Murrow Award and a Society of Professional Journalists Award for "Exposing E-gate."
 This uncovered the involvement of the Port of Seattle Police Department in sending or receiving pornographic and racist e-mails on government computers on government time.
-In 2007 Frame also won an Emmy for her work on the political program: "Upfront: Turmoil at the Port".
+In 2007 Frame also won an Emmy for her work on the political program: "Upfront: Turmoil at the Port."

 In 2006, Frame won an Emmy and a Society of Professional Journalists award for "Nothing to Call Home," which exposed a mortgage scheme that victimized immigrants and fellow church members of the woman who masterminded the scam.
 These stories led to the arrest, federal indictment and conviction of the mortgage broker.
 That year Frame also won a Society of Professional Journalists Award for "Signs of Trouble," which uncovered evidence of gang members working in the cargo bins of Alaska Airlines airplanes.
 In addition, she won a Society of Professional Journalists award for "Troubling Treatment," which exposed problems associated with an unlicensed facility offering treatment for people with mental illness.
 In 2006, Frame also won an Emmy for Spot News.

 In 2005, Frame won the national Sigma Delta Chi Award for "Trouble on the Tarmac," which uncovered safety and security flaws at Alaska Airlines.
 This prestigious award is given by the Society of Professional Journalists.
-The series also won an Edward R. Murrow award and a Society of Professional Journalists award.
+The series also won a regional Edward R. Murrow Award and a Society of Professional Journalists Award.
 Frame won another Society of Professional Journalists Award for "Deals of Deception," which exposed a mortgage fraud ring.
 "Deals of Deception" led to an FBI investigation, federal indictments and convictions.
 That year she also won a Society of Professional Journalists Award for "Cracks in the System."
 That story exposed government waste and a slow response to critical problems in Tacoma's sidewalk program.
 In 2005 she also won a Best of the West award for Consumer Reporting.

 In 2003, Frame won a Society of Professional Journalists Award for "Fugitive Aid."
 This story uncovered how wanted felons in our state were receiving welfare benefits, and that state agencies weren't sharing information which could help find the wanted criminals.

-Before joining the investigative unit, Frame anchored the KING 5 Weekend Morning News, KING 5 News at Noon, and was a general assignment reporter.
+Before joining the investigative unit, Frame anchored KING 5 Weekend Morning News, KING 5 News at Noon, and was a general assignment reporter.
 She has covered a number of high-profile stories for KING 5 News such as the Oklahoma City bombing and the O.J.
 Simpson trial.
 Prior to joining KING 5, Frame was a consumer reporter and weekend anchor for KREM-TV (CBS) in Spokane.
 Before that she was a documentary producer in New York City, a reporter and anchor at WFRV-TV (ABC) in Green Bay, WI, and a reporter at KNDO-TV (NBC) in Yakima.
 Frame began her career as a production assistant for CBS Sports.
 Frame holds degrees in both Broadcast Journalism and Spanish from the University of Washington.
 She also attended the University of Guadalajara in Mexico and Hunter College in New York City.